nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Settings Details
 ~~~~~~~~~~~~~~~~

+Server configuration:
+  ownCloud can be configured to connect to multiple LDAP servers.
+Using this
+  control you can pick a configuration you want to edit or add a new one.
+The
+  button **Delete Configuration** deletes the current configuration.

+  * *Example: 1.
+Server*

 Host:
   The host name of the LDAP server.
 It can also be a **ldaps://** URI, for
   instance.